tpbnick/UnBIN/README.md

 ## Overview

-This is a simple pastebin application.
+This is a simple pastebin/notes application.

+Pastes support Markdown syntax.

+Option to run dockerized.

+## Future Plans

+- User Login/Authentication
+- Ability to upload files and attach to pastes
+- Ability to share pastes
+- More theme choices (currently only light/dark)

 ## Technology Used